RSS Advisory Board

 1. Introduction

-Creative Commons offers 11 licenses that could be applied to the content of an RSS feed.
+Creative Commons has made available multiple licenses that could be applied to the contents of an RSS or Atom feed.

 <rss xmlns:creativeCommons="http://backend.userland.com/creativeCommonsRssModule">